Greece › Mykonos › Best Towns

 1. Mykonos Town (Chora)

 Ano Mera is the main inland village and the closest thing Mykonos has to a traditional local center away from Chora.
-It has a pleasant square, good tavernas, and the Panagia Tourliani monastery.
-I like it for lunch, dinner, or a short stop while exploring by car.
-I do not recommend staying here on a first trip.
-It is quiet and cheaper than the beach areas, but you lose the main reasons most people come to Mykonos: the sea, the town, and the easy evening atmosphere.
-Stay here only if you have a rental car and want a quieter, more local base.My son and I at a hotel pool.
+It is good for lunch, dinner, the Panagia Tourliani monastery, and a break from the beach scene.
+I would stay here only with a rental car and only if you want quiet and better value more than sea views, nightlife, or easy evening walks.My son and I at a hotel pool.
 Even with all the great beaches, having a pool (or better yet, a private pool) is a nice perk.

 Arrival Points: Know the Difference

-- Mykonos Airport (JMK): Small, busy, and very close to Mykonos Town (about 10 minutes).
+- Mykonos Airport (JMK): Small, busy, and close to Mykonos Town.
 Pre-book a transfer if you are arriving with luggage, kids, or at night.

-- The New Port (Tourlos): This is where all passenger ferries arrive and depart.
-It is 2km north of Mykonos Town.
-Do not go to the Old Port for your ferry unless you are taking a small excursion boat.
+- New Port (Tourlos): This is where passenger ferries arrive and depart.
+It is north of Mykonos Town; do not go to the Old Port for a ferry unless you are taking a small excursion boat.

-- The Old Port: Located on the edge of Mykonos Town.
-Useful for the Sea Bus to the New Port, boat tours, and boats to Delos, but not the main ferry port.
+- Old Port: On the edge of Mykonos Town.
+Useful for the Sea Bus to the New Port, boat tours, and boats to Delos.

 - Sea Bus: The easiest cheap link between the New Port and Mykonos Town.
-It avoids road traffic and is the simplest option if you are staying in or near Chora.
+It avoids road traffic and is especially useful if you are staying in or near Chora.

-- Water Taxi: This is for beach hopping, not for getting from the ferry port to your hotel.
-The south coast route connects Ornos, Platis Gialos, Paraga, Paradise, Super Paradise, Agrari, and Elia.
-It is especially useful if you are based in Ornos or Platis Gialos.
+- Water Taxi: A seasonal beach-hopping boat, not a port transfer.
+It connects Ornos, Platis Gialos, Paraga, Paradise, Super Paradise, Agrari, and Elia, and is most useful if you are based in Ornos or Platis Gialos.

 The Best Places to Stay in Mykonos